 - The cookie dough may seem a little crumbly once you add the dry ingredients, but this is normal!
 Keep mixing the dry ingredients and the mixture will come together just fine.

-- Make sure to chill the cookie dough for at least 30 minutes so the butter is chilled as the cookies go into the oven.
-This will prevent the cookies from spreading as much and ensure a thicker cookie.
+- Make sure to chill the cookie dough for at least 1 hour so the butter is chilled when the cookies go into the oven.
+This will prevent the cookies from spreading too much and ensure a thicker cookie.

 - Be sure to measure out the cookie dough, you only need one tablespoon of cookie dough per cookie.
-You can either use a one tablespoon cookie scoop or measuring tablespoon.
-Each ball of cookie dough should measure about 1 and 1/4 inches wide once you roll each one.
+You can either use a one tablespoon cookie scoop or a measuring tablespoon.
+Each ball of cookie dough should measure about 1 and 1/4 inches wide.

 For the cookies: